Cats come in all shapes and sizes, but did you know they also come with different fur types?

-Today, the Cornish Rex have curly coats, a curved profile, large bat eats, and arched bodies similar to that of a Whippet dog.
+Today, the Cornish Rex have dense coats with tight curls, a curved profile, large bat eats, and arched bodies similar to that of a Whippet dog.
 The feeling of their wavy fur has been compared to velvet, lamb, rabbit fur, or silk, but it truly is something that is impossible to describe – you just have to feel it for yourself!

 Similar to the LaPerm, they are extremely people-oriented and love spending time with their humans.

 One of the newest natural breeds of cats, the Selkirk Rex breed, comes from a rescue cat found in a Montana shelter.
 A cat breeder named Jeri Newman adopted the cat and named her Miss DePesto after the secretary in the popular TV show “Moonlighting.”
 When bred with a Persian, a litter of six kittens were born, three of which had the trademark curly fur and whiskers.
 A new cat breed was born.

 Selkirk Rex cats are large, heavy-boned felines similar in shape to the British Shorthair with a round head and loose curls.
 Their coats come in both long and shorthair, with the curls being more prominent in longhair cats.

 This breed was accepted into the The International Cat Association (TICA) in 1992, and into the American Cat Fanciers Association (ACFA) and Cat Fancier’s Association (CFA) in 1998.